gadiajosh/CMPE131Project/README.md

 so it is easier for them to overlooked and lost within the marketplace.
 Because of this, we wanted to create a simple marketplace designed for SJSU engineering students to buy and sell items in relation to their major.
 The website will provide the contact information of the buyer rather than giving the seller the ability to buy the item online.

+UPDATE
+Rather than a website, we decided to create an iOS application instead.
+This meant programming the application using swift.
+We chose to do an application because since we were more comfortable programming in C, we felt Swift was the best way to go.
+We are running the application through XCODE and it is fairly simple to navigate.
+Aside from XCODE there is no other program/special instructions needed for the application to run.